 Many of these sections are consistent with the corresponding sections found in credit agreements.
 One difference is that the affirmative covenants in an indenture are generally less onerous than in a credit agreement.
-In an indenture, the affirmative covenants are typically limited to basic requirements like the maintenance of corporate existence, the delivery of periodic financial statements (and usually reports relating to those financial statements), repayment covenants in the case of certain events (including asset sales and a change of control) and, of course, the obligation to satisfy the payment obligations in the indenture and notes.
+In an indenture, the affirmative covenants are typically limited to basic requirements like the maintenance of corporate existence, the delivery of periodic financial statements and, of course, the obligation to satisfy the payment obligations in the indenture and notes.